sap-tutorials/sap-build-apps/tutorials/codejam-events-process-2-eda/codejam-events-process-2-eda.md

 <!-- description -->Learn how event-driven architectures (including event-based processes) make software systems more robust, and learn how such systems work.

 ## Prerequisites
-- You have completed the previous tutorial for the event-driven processes CodeJam, [Events and SAP Build Artifacts in the SAP Business Accelerator Hub](codejam-events-process-1-bah).
+- You have completed the previous tutorial for the event-based processes CodeJam, [Events and SAP Build Artifacts in the SAP Business Accelerator Hub](codejam-events-process-1-bah).

 ## You will learn